dernasherbrezon/apt-man/README.md

 apt-man supports several extension points:

  * ru.r2cloud.apt.Transport.
 This interface is for accessing local or remote APT repositories.
 By default only FileTransport is available.
  * ru.r2cloud.apt.GpgSigner.
 This interface is for signing files in APT repositories.
-Default ru.r2cloud.apt.GpgSignerImpl uses system "gpg" command to sign.

 # Example